Seed7

 (* This is a comment *)

-Comment nesting is allowed so it is possible to comment out larger sections of the program which can also include comments.
-Comments cannot occur within string or character literals.
+This allows commenting out a larger section of the program, which itself contains comments.
+Comments cannot occur within string and character literals.

 Syntax: